 Traditional under-floor cooling is provided via dedicated computer room air-conditioning (CRAC) units that blow conditioned supply air into an underfloor plenum.
 Depending on the aisle containment system, this is either ducted back or left as an open return.

 A traditional 600x600mm raised access flooring panel is the most commonly used system.
-However we offer a full range of raised floor finishes to suit all applications of cabling and cooling from standard and anti-static vinyl to perforated floor tiles (90% vented), to maximise the airflow with the least possible resistance.
+However, we offer a full range of raised floor solutions to suit all applications of cabling and cooling from standard and anti-static vinyl to perforated floor tiles (90% vented), to maximise the airflow with the least possible resistance.

 We also offer a bespoke design service including raised floor brush grommets to limit the air loss at cable entry points.

-With an increasing number of legacy facilities in the UK, 2bm can offer you both practical and cost effective solutions to upgrade your computer raised flooring.
+With an increasing number of legacy facilities in the UK, 2bm can offer practical and cost-effective solutions to upgrade your computer-raised flooring.

-So whether is replacement of data centre floor tiles on an ad hoc basis or a total refurbishment of your existing surface, 2bm can advise which option is best for you.
+So whether it is the replacement of data centre floor tiles on an ad hoc basis or a total refurbishment of your existing surface, 2bm can advise which option is best for you.

 Vast experience of under-floor cooling

 Cost-effective cooling that is effective for a variety of densities up to 15kW/rack